Optimal Stopping with a Predicted Prior: Introduction

 \paragraph{Algorithms with Predictions.}

 Our work falls within the \emph{algorithms with predictions} framework~\cite{mitzenmacher2022algorithms} for augmenting worst-case analysis of algorithms with machine-learned advice.
 Consistency, robustness, and smoothness are the primary performance metrics, capturing the algorithms' performance when the prediction is correct, completely wrong, and partially wrong.
-The framework has been applied to many optimization problems, including scheduling~\cite{kumar2018improving} and caching \cite{lykouris2021competitive}.
-In the context of optimal stopping, \citet{antoniadisSecretaryOnlineMatching2020} studied a prediction of the maximum value, \citet{fujiiSecretaryProblemPredictions2024} assumed having a predicted sequence of values, and \citet{braun2024secretary} considered a prediction of the gap between the maximum value and the $k$-th largest.
-In contrast, this paper considers \emph{distributional predictions}, which aligns with the literature of prophet inequality and the machine-learned priors in practice.
-As mentioned earlier, \citet{duttingPostedPricingProphet2019} also considered mispredicted prior with a focus on smoothness, while this paper examines the trade-off between consistency and robustness.
+This framework has been applied to many online optimization problems, including ski-rental~\cite{purohit2018improving,diakonikolasLearningOnlineAlgorithms2021,benomar2023advice,angelopoulos2024online}, scheduling~\cite{purohit2018improving,benomar2023advice}, caching~\cite{lykouris2021competitive}, online bidding~\cite{angelopoulos2024online}, and so on.

+Within optimal stopping, prior work has explored several forms of predictions. \citet{antoniadisSecretaryOnlineMatching2020} studies a prediction of the maximum value, \citet{fujiiSecretaryProblemPredictions2024} and \citet{balkanski2024fair} assume having a predicted sequence of values, and \citet{braun2024secretary} considers a prediction of the gap between the maximum and the $k$-th largest value.

+In contrast, our work considers \emph{distributional predictions}, bridging the extensive literature of prophet inequality with the growing use of machine-learned priors in practice.
+Within the context of prophet inequalities, the only relevant work to our knowledge is by~\citet{duttingPostedPricingProphet2019}, which examines the impact of mispredicted priors with an emphasis on smoothness.
+This work is the first to investigate the consistency-robustness trade-off given a distributional prediction.
+In general, while distributional predictions have been explored in certain domains such as online matching, where they have been incorporated into traditional stochastic models \citep{esfandiari2015online,canonne2025little}, this type of prediction remains largely underexplored.

+\paragraph{Independent and Concurrent Work.} \citet{kehne2025prophet} study the same problem, focusing on the MaxExp setting.
+Their results and ours are complementary.
+The algorithms in both papers are under the bi-criteria framework.
+They show a non-trivial consistency-robustness trade-off using a simple single-threshold between $\lambda_1$ and $\lambda_2$, whereas we optimize the choice of thresholds within the bi-criteria framework.
+They rule out ``best-of-both-world'' algorithms for the \MaxExp setting, whereas we prove such an impossibility result for the \MaxProb setting.